South Hedland Child and Parent Centre

-The Child and Parent Centre South Hedland initiative aims to provide early childhood support, services and programs to parents with children up to eight years old (including parents expecting children).
+The Child and Parent Centre South Hedland initiative provides early childhood support, services and programs to parents with children up to 8 years of age, including parents expecting children.

 Play in the Park